Are COVID-19 Vaccine Cards The Latest Target For Scammers?

 "A black market in forged cards could emerge.
 And there would be powerful incentives for people to find ways to cheat the system to get the shot sooner," Nita Farahany, a Law and Philosophy Professor at Duke University, wrote in The Washington Post.
 “Such scenarios underscore why, for now, the health secretary ought to limit the use of vaccine cards to their intended purpose: to help remind people when their second shot is due.”
 The more that vaccination card pictures are posted online, the easier it will be for scammers to replicate them, the BBB warned.

-There aren’t currently any known vaccine-related scams in the U.S., although Britain has already seen scammers trying to sell fake vaccination cards on TikTok and eBay.
+There aren’t currently any known vaccine-related scams in the US, although the UK has already seen scammers trying to sell fake vaccination cards on TikTok and eBay.
 (TikTok has removed these videos, and told The Sun that they breached the app’s guidelines.)
 “It’s only a matter of time before similar cons come to the United States and Canada,” the BBB added.

 We’ve gotten so used to doom-scrolling that it’s a nice change of pace to see so many people celebrate the vaccination process, whether that means our Instagram feeds are full of frontline workers joyfully receiving their shots, or we’re reading heartwarming tweets about older people getting vaccinated.
 Now that nearly 35,300,000 Americans are vaccinated, it finally feels like there’s a light at the end of the tunnel — but you can just as easily update your followers with a quick selfie or a photo of your vaccine sticker, and stay safe from both COVID and online scammers.